Email: christopher dot sirrs at warwick dot ac dot uk

 Martin Gorsky and Christopher Sirrs, 'From "Planning" to "Systems Analysis": Health Services Strengthening at the World Health Organisation, 1952-1975', Dynamis 39, 1 (2019), 205-233 [open access].

 Martin Gorsky and Christopher Sirrs, 'The Rise and Fall of "Universal Health Coverage" as a Goal of International Health Politics, 1925-1952', American Journal of Public Health 108, 3 (2018), 334-342.

 Martin Gorsky and Christopher Sirrs, 'World Health By Place: The Politics of International Health System Metrics, 1924-c.2010', Journal of Global History 12, 3 (2017), 361-385 [open access].

 Christopher Sirrs, 'Accidents and Apathy: The Construction of the ‘Robens Philosophy’ of Occupational Safety and Health Regulation in Britain, 1961–1974', Social History of Medicine 29, 1 (2016), 66-88 [open access].

-Christopher Sirrs, 'The Health of Nations: International Health Accounting in Historical Perspective, 1925-2011' in Axel Huntelmann and Oliver Falk (eds), Accounting for Health: Calculative Practices and Administrative Techniques (Manchester University Press, forthcoming 2021) [accepted version].
+Christopher Sirrs, 'The Health of Nations: International Health Accounting in Historical Perspective, 1925-2011' in Axel Huntelmann and Oliver Falk (eds), Accounting for Health: Calculation, Paperwork and Medicine, 1500-2000 (Manchester University Press, 2021) [accepted version].

 Christopher Sirrs, 'Risk, Responsibility and Robens: The Transformation of the British System of Occupational Health and Safety Regulation, 1961-1974' in Tom Crook and Mike Esbester (eds), Governing Risk in Modern Britain, 1800-2000 (Basingstoke: Palgrave Macmillan, 2016) [accepted version].